 Simply putting, 3D rendering is a process where you take your 3D model created in any of the 3D animation software and convert it to 2D images.

-The rendering process doesn't always relate to 3D rendering, but is also applicable to 2D renders, in a very broad sense.
+The rendering process doesn't always relate to 3D pictures, but is also applicable to 2D renders, in a very broad sense.

 It can be compared to a situation where you work on a movie plan where you set up the scene, the lights, and the camera.
 The rendering here is a moment you take the picture or film the whole scene.